How to Deal with a Major Loss from a Fire

-Coping with Fire Loss: The Stages of Loss and Grief
+Coping with Fire Loss: 5 Stages of Loss and Grief

 The last stage of loss and grief is acceptance in which people are finally able to let go of the anger and depression and experience hope and happiness again.
 In regards to fire losses, acceptance is much easier after a new home is found and significant steps are taken to re-establish a normal life.